Derivation of the Lorentz transformation without the use of Einstein's second postulate: Step 19: Speed of light is the limiting speed for material objects

-Finally, returning to Eq.\ (\ref{eq:104}), we see that if something moves with $c$ relative to $K'$, it also moves with $c$ relative to any other frame $K''$.
-That is: the limiting speed is the same in all inertial reference frames.
-And there is no mentioning of any emitter.
-Also, as follows from (\ref{eq:103}), $c$ is the only speed that has this property (of being the same in all inertial frames).
+$v'=c$ is the only speed that has this property (of being the same in all inertial frames).
 We know that light has this property (ala Michelson-Morley experiment), so the speed of light {\it is} the limiting speed for material objects.
 Since neutrinos have mass, they cannot move faster than light, and thus superluminal neutrinos are not possible.